grevian/palworld-ondemand/README.md

 #### Containers won't switch to RUNNING state

 Check all of the above, but also ensure you're using an EFS Access Point with the specified auto-create permissions.
-The minecraft container will fail if it can't mount the data volume.
+The palworld container will fail if it can't mount the data volume.

-### Can't connect to minecraft server
+### Can't connect to palworld server

 Refresh.
 Wait a minute, especially the first launch.
 Check ECS to see that the containers are in the RUNNING state.
-Open the running task, go to the logs tab, select minecraft and see if there are any errors on the logs.
+Open the running task, go to the logs tab, select palworld and see if there are any errors on the logs.
 Did you make sure you opened the right port (25565 TCP) to the world in the task security group??
 Security groups can be edited from both the VPC and the EC2 console.

 ### Not getting text messages